EarthmanT/cloudify-4.0-manager-bootstrap/README.md

 _If you do not have these credentials, follow these (instructions)[https://docs.microsoft.com/en-us/rest/api/#client-registration] or talk to your administrator._

 All other fields are optional.

+**Note:**
+> If you want to use a pre-baked image, set the value of the example_azure_virtual_machine_resource_config input to the following:
+> XYXYXYXYXYXYXYXYXYXYXYXXYXYXYXYXYXYXYXYXYXYXYXXYXYXYXYXYXYXYXYXYXYXYXXYXYXYXYXYXYXYXYXYXYXYXXYXYXYXYXYXYXYXYXYXYXYX
+> XYXYXYXYXYXYXYXYXYXYXYXXYXYXYXYXYXYXYXYXYXYXYXXYXYXYXYXYXYXYXYXYXYXYXXYXYXYXYXYXYXYXYXYXYXYXXYXYXYXYXYXYXYXYXYXYXYX
+> XYXYXYXYXYXYXYXYXYXYXYXXYXYXYXYXYXYXYXYXYXYXYXXYXYXYXYXYXYXYXYXYXYXYXXYXYXYXYXYXYXYXYXYXYXYXXYXYXYXYXYXYXYXYXYXYXYX
+> XYXYXYXYXYXYXYXYXYXYXYXXYXYXYXYXYXYXYXYXYXYXYXXYXYXYXYXYXYXYXYXYXYXYXXYXYXYXYXYXYXYXYXYXYXYXXYXYXYXYXYXYXYXYXYXYXYX
+> XYXYXYXYXYXYXYXYXYXYXYXXYXYXYXYXYXYXYXYXYXYXYXXYXYXYXYXYXYXYXYXYXYXYXXYXYXYXYXYXYXYXYXYXYXYXXYXYXYXYXYXYXYXYXYXYXYX

 Now install the Azure infrastructure: